 In today's age of all-electric appliances, the idea of a stovetop waffle iron might seem a little out of place -- but for many people there's still a real charm to doing things manually.
-Going old-school also packs some definite benefits: A stovetop waffle iron is smaller and easier to store than its counterpart equivalent, has almost no moving parts or electrical components that could go bad, and offers you the option of cooking over the campfire or at home when the power is out if you have a gas stove.
-But the real deal-maker for most people is the fact that, unlike electric models, stovetop waffle makers can be fully submerged (and usually disassembled, too) for cleaning.
+Going old-school also packs some definite benefits: A stovetop waffle iron is smaller and easier to store than its counterpart equivalent, has almost no moving parts or electrical components that can break, and offers you the option of cooking over the campfire or at home when the power is out if you have a gas stove.
+But the real deal-maker for most people is the fact that, unlike electric models, stovetop waffle makers can be fully submerged, and usually disassembled, for cleaning.

 Getting just-right waffles with a stovetop waffle iron takes some practice, and for some adventurous cooks that challenge is part of the fun.
 The process itself, however, is pretty simple, and you don't have to be a professional chef to master it.
 Pre-heat the waffle iron on both sides, add a touch of cooking oil to help the waffles release, then add the batter and cook for a few minutes, flipping the waffle iron halfway through so the waffles are evenly browned on both sides.